About Us

 What We Cover

-Koobeng publishes across five editorial pillars: personal finance (budgeting, banking, debt, insurance), investments (JSE, ETFs, TFSAs, retirement annuities), the South African economy (inflation, budget speeches, credit ratings), career strategy (salary negotiation, CVs, labour law), and lifestyle (side hustles, apps, wellness, travel on a budget).
+Koobeng publishes across three editorial pillars: the South African economy (inflation, budget speeches, credit ratings, employment), career strategy (salary negotiation, entrepreneurship, networking, labour law), and lifestyle (cultural experiences, digital life, side hustles, and living well on a budget).

 Our Contributors